samualtnorman/screeps-ai/readme.md

 - [x] make creeps harvest from explored rooms if closer ones are blocked off
 - [x] delete dead creep memory
 - [ ] find hottest lines
+- [ ] loot graves and pickup energy

+# Bugs
+- [ ] creeps might be just sitting on the edge of a room without actually leaving

 # Symtoms of Naive Design
 - Runtime errors when contents of `Memory` no longer compatible with updated script.